elastic/kibana/rfcs/text/0013_saved_object_migrations.md

     should succeed and accept writes, but not both.
      - Checks that `.kibana` alias is still pointing to the source index
      - Points the `.kibana` alias to the target index.
-   4. If this succeeds there is a chance that other instances initiated a reindex operation that is still in progress.
-Wait until all submitted reindex operations are complete by setting a write block and then removing the write block.
-   5. If this fails with a "required alias [.kibana] does not exist" error fetch `.kibana` again:
+   10. If this fails with a "required alias [.kibana] does not exist" error fetch `.kibana` again:
       1. If `.kibana` is _not_ pointing to our target index fail the migration.
       2. If `.kibana` is pointing to our target index the migration has succeeded and we can proceed to step (10).
-11. Start serving traffic.
+12. Start serving traffic.
 All saved object reads/writes happen through the version-specific alias `.kibana_7.10.0`.

 Together with the limitations, this algorithm ensures that migrations are